chaotic-braindead/ffwpu_backend/members/README.md

 {link}/api/members/?ordering=-country&marital_status=1&gender=2
 ```

-### Response: This method returns a list of all members that match the applied filters, if any.
+### Response: This endpoint returns a list of all members that match the applied filters, if any.

 ## ADD A MEMBER (api/members/add)